-The bloom of beautiful flowers, unfortunately, correlates with the onset of allergies such as hayfever.
+The bloom of beautiful flowers can, unfortunately, correlate with the onset of occasional allergies such as hayfever.
+Yes, dogs can have hayfever too!
 The chances are, your dog also enjoys the blooms of daisies and dahlias, too!
 They look and smell nice, and for some pups, they are fun obstacles to run through and tackle!
-But pollen and grass are allergens for many of our canine companions, which can cause uncomfortable symptoms.
+But pollen and grass are allergens for many of our canine companions, which can cause discomfort.

-Symptoms of hay-fever can include itchiness, sneezing, runny noses and watery eyes.
+Signs of hayfever in dogs can include itchiness, sneezing, runny noses, and watery eyes.
 Rashes may even appear from the itching, particularly on their feet and face.
-When a dog's skin is irritated, they can gnaw and scratch until the areas are open and sore, increasing the risk of infection.
+When a dog’s skin is irritated, they can continuously gnaw and scratch the area.

 Symptoms Of Plant Poisoning In Dogs